nodejs/node/doc/api/diagnostics_channel.md

 > Stability: 1 - Experimental

-* `data` {any} Message to send to subscribers and bind to stores
+* `context` {any} Message to send to subscribers and bind to stores
 * `fn` {Function} Handler to run within the entered storage context
 * `thisArg` {any} The receiver to be used for the function call.
 * `...args` {any} Optional arguments to pass to the function.

-Applies the given data to any AsyncLocalStorage instances bound to the channel for the duration of the given function, then publishes the [`start` event][] for the channel within the context of the bound stores.
+Applies the given data to any AsyncLocalStorage instances bound to the channel for the duration of the given function, then publishes to the channel within the scope of that data is applied to the stores.

 If a transform function was given to [`channel.bindStore(store)`][] it will be applied to transform the message data before it becomes the context value for the store.
 The prior storage context is accessible from within the transform function in cases where context linking is required.

+The context applied to the store should be accesible in any async code which continues from execution which began during the given function, however there are some situations in which [context loss][] may occur.

 ```mjs
 import diagnostics_channel from 'node:diagnostics_channel';